 The ability to save your most common machines, combined with the various different connection methods aside from remote desktop connection offer most users more than enough functionality to make this a great option for using the various different remote computers.

-This application is free to use and install.
+Pricing: This application is free to use and install.

 RoyalTS is a comprehensive remote management solution with tons of options.
 RoyalTS used Remote Desktop Protocol, VNC and SSH based terminal connectivity.
 You also have the ability to use S/FTP and web-based connection methods too.